Strictly monotone mean-variance preferences with applications to portfolio selection: Single-period static portfolio selection

 which implies that the optimal investment amount $x \vec{\alpha }^{*}_{mv} (x)$ is independent of the initial wealth $x$.
 Moreover, the problem with initial wealth $x > 0$ and risk aversion parameter $\theta $ is equivalent to that with unit initial wealth and risk aversion parameter $x \theta $.
-In terms of the SMMV preference ${V}_{ \theta, \zeta }$,
+This equivalence property also holds for the portfolio problems with the SMMV preferences ${V}_{ \theta, \zeta }$, since

-for an arbitrarily fixed initial wealth $x > 0$.
-Thus, the SMMV problem with initial wealth $x > 0$ and risk aversion parameter $\theta $ can also be reduced to that with unit initial wealth and risk aversion parameter $x \theta $.
-Hence, we only consider the problems with unit initial wealth, and